spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/host-management/audit-logs.md

    Ensure your logs follow the RFC 5424 Syslog protocol, with the message in JSON format.
 The JSON object must contain the following keys: `edgeHostId`, `contentMsg`, `action`, `actor`, `actorType`, `resourceId`, `resourceName`, `resourceKind`.
-If your log entries do not follow this RFE 5424 Syslog protocol, or do not contain the necessary keys, they will still be logged, but will not show up in Local UI.
+If your log entries do not follow the RFE 5424 Syslog protocol, or do not contain the necessary keys, they will still be logged, but will not show up in Local UI.

 </TabItem>